cdgco/VestaWebInterface/docs/README.md

 # Vesta Web Interface v2.2.0
 <hr>

-!> **Important!**: VWI is experiencing compatibility issues on PHP 7.4+.
-I appreciate your patience while I add support for the latest versions of PHP.
+!> **Important!**: As VestaCP stopped receiving updates in 2020, Vesta Web Interface is no longer supported.
+VWI is experiencing compatibility issues on PHP 7.4+.

 ## About